Frequently Asked Questions

 This optional raft trip travels through 10 “class 3-4” rapids in the Nenana River canyon over the course of 11 beautiful miles.
 An experienced guide steers each raft.
 No experience is necessary, and the trip is suitable for guests age 12+.
 Rafters are provided with dry suits and footwear.
 Warm outer wear and wool socks are recommended since the temperature on the river is usually cooler.
 For those who wear glasses, a retainer cord is highly recommended.
 The entire experience lasts 3.5 hours, with 2 hours on the water.
 Transportation is included in the cost.
 The cost also includes a free professional photograph of your raft group, plus gratuities to the guide and driver.

-What are the kayaking tours like?
+What is the kayaking tour like?

 Why do you suggest that guests take their hosts out to dinner?